Jose-Aguilar-AV/Jose-Aguilar-AV/README.md

 ---

-*Siempre abierto a colaborar en proyectos de Data Engineering y AI*
+*Always open to collaborating on Data Engineering and AI projects*